-- 19.1 Long service leave of one week shall be accumulated by the employee for each five years of current continuous service.
-Subject to 19.3 and 19.5 previous periods of DHB employment may be included as service, if the break in DHB employment is in accordance with clause 4 limits.
-However any service period for which a period of long service leave has already been taken or paid out shall not count towards this entitlement. - 19.2 Long Service Leave will be paid for each week of leave on the same basis as annual leave (clause 13) in accordance with the Holidays Act 2003.
-This will be based on the employees FTE status at the time of taking the leave. - 19.3 Any long service leave taken or paid out, shall be deducted from the entitlement and the residue shall become the remaining entitlement.
-That shall be added to any further accrual, with the leave being taken in accordance with clause 19.1 above. - 19.4 Leave without pay in excess of three months taken on any one occasion will not be included in the 5 year qualifying period, with the exception of parental leave. - 19.5 The employer shall pay out any long service leave to which the employee has become entitled but has not taken upon cessation of employment. - 19.5 In the event of the death of an employee who was eligible for long service leave but has not taken the leave, any monies due will be paid to the deceased estate.
+- 20.1 An employee shall be entitled to long service leave of one week upon completion of a five year period of current continuous service.
+Current continuous service shall be deemed to include prior continuous service with another DHB.
+Such entitlement may be accrued.
+However any service period for which a period of long service leave has already been taken or paid out shall not count towards this entitlement. - 20.2 Long Service Leave will be paid for each week of leave on the same basis as annual leave (13.0) in accordance with the Holidays Act 2003.
+This will be based on the employees FTE status at the time of taking the leave.
+Wherever practicable long service leave is to be taken in periods of not less than a week. - 20.3 Leave without pay in excess of three months taken on any one occasion will not be included in the 5 year qualifying period, with the exception of Parental Leave. - 20.4 The employer shall pay out any long service leave to which the employee has become entitled but has not taken upon cessation of employment. - 20.5 In the event of the death of an employee who was eligible for long service leave but has not taken the leave, any monies due will be paid to the deceased estate.